🏆 BUY ANY 5 ITEMS — GET 1 FREE · No code needed

 Protein bar dark chocolate

-Whatever beautiful words are written on the packaging of a protein bar (ranging from “52% protein” to “0% added sugar”) – often they are intended only for an inexperienced customer who never reads the composition of the product.
-By its caloric content, most protein and bars (exactly like cereal bars) differ little from ordinary chocolate.
+Whatever beautiful words are written on the packaging of a protein bar (ranging from 52% protein to 0% added sugar) often they are intended only for an inexperienced customer who never reads the composition of the product.
+By its caloric content, most protein bars (exactly like cereal bars) differ little from ordinary chocolate.
+If your goal is muscle gain, a bar after training works as a convenient option; if your goal is fat loss, it is usually better to eat a high-protein whole-food snack instead.

 If I use sports bars, what should I look for on the label?